The importance of certified EHR technology

 While there are many ways to enhance healthcare quality, compliance, and efficiency, there’s one that works regardless of your practice size or specialty: leveraging a certified electronic health record (EHR).
 Certified EHRs have received a federal stamp of approval because of their ability to help your medical practice succeed.

-In this article, we’ll explain why using a certified EHR is so important, and provide implementation strategies for success.
+In this article, we’ll explain why using a certified EHR is so important when selecting the right EHR, and provide implementation strategies for success.

 Overview and history of certified EHRs